Skip to content

 Ophthalmic Technician Information Session

-Ophthalmic technicians assist ophthalmologists in caring for patients' eyes and eyesight.
+Ophthalmic technicians and assistants assist ophthalmologists in caring for patients' eyes and eyesight.
 Learn how ECC’s program will prepare you to work in this rapidly expanding field.

 Recorded Information Sessions